 There’s nothing more frustrating as a coach or corner-man than trying to efficiently bullet point key objectives with a fighter, only to be sabotaged by a well-meaning expert who fills your purposely punctuated ‘sinking-in’ pauses with clutter.
 Bare in mind that most people only recall around 20% of what you say to them, especially in high stress situations, so don’t waste the opportunity.
 Open with the most crucial information, 2 or 3 things at most, let that soak in for effect and then repeat in conclusion.
 That’s it.

 As always, it’s quality rather than quantity.
 Don’t be tempted to over season the dish – what would have tasted sublime will end up tasting like crap!
 As a fighter, if your coach is a babbler, just focus on the first few things mentioned (that should be the most important detail) and try to ‘tune-out’ the rest of the filler.
-As coaches, we must remember that it’s not all about us (and to stop trying to impress), check our own egos and simply do what’s best for the fighter.
-There’s no “I” in team. ;)
+As coaches, we must remember to keep it succinct and simply do what’s best for the fighter.